Towards Anytime Optical Flow Estimation with Event Cameras: Related Work

 \subsection{Event-based Optical Flow}

-Event optical flow estimation is mainly divided into model-based methods and learning-based methods.
-There are two main approaches to model-based event optical flow estimation.
-One approach is to fit the local spatiotemporal plane of the event point cloud and use the plane fitting parameters to compute the optical flow value~\cite{benosman2013event,muegglerLifetimeEstimationEvents2015,lowSOFEANonIterativeRobust2020}.
-Another approach builds on the contrast maximization framework~\cite{gallego2018unifying_contrast_maximization}, which calculates the optical flow by optimizing the contrast of the motion-compensated event frame~\cite{shibaSecretsEventBasedOptical2022}.
+Event optical flow estimation can be categorized into two methodologies: model-based and learning-based approaches.
+The model-based approach to event optical flow estimation encompasses two distinct strategies.
+The first strategy involves fitting a local spatiotemporal plane to the event point cloud and subsequently leveraging the derived plane fitting parameters to ascertain the optical flow.
+This methodology has been extensively explored in the literature, as evidenced by the works of Benosman~\textit{et al.}~\cite{benosman2013event}, Mueggler~\textit{et al.}~\cite{muegglerLifetimeEstimationEvents2015}, and Low~\textit{et al.}~\cite{lowSOFEANonIterativeRobust2020}.
+The second strategy is predicated on the contrast maximization framework, as articulated by Gallego~\textit{et al.}~\cite{gallego2018unifying_contrast_maximization}.
+This approach entails the computation of optical flow by optimizing the contrast of a motion-compensated event frame, a process that has been further elucidated by Shiba~\textit{et al.}~\cite{shibaSecretsEventBasedOptical2022,shiba2024secrets}.
 However, model-based event optical flow algorithms~\cite{almatrafi2020distance_surface, benosman2013event,muegglerLifetimeEstimationEvents2015,lowSOFEANonIterativeRobust2020} generally require denoising algorithms like~\cite{delbruckFramefreeDynamicDigital2008} for event preprocessing to improve the accuracy.